pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 prescient.
 Meanwhile, in Dragonstone, Rhaenyra receives news of the successful mission, her face a mask of conflicted emotions – vengeance achieved, but at a terrible cost.

-We are treated to wrenching sounds as King Aaegon II's heir to the Iron Throne and child, Lucerys's head is cut from his body by the rat snatchers.
+We are treated to wrenching sounds as King Aaegon II's heir to the Iron Throne and child, Jaehaerys' head is cut from his body by the rat snatchers.